EnginFrame (visualization, GUIs on CURC)¶

-NOTE 1: To use EnginFrame you’ll need to be on the CU Virtual Private Network (VPN), even if you are already on the CU network.
-If you already have a VPN client on your machine you can connect to
+NOTE 1: To use EnginFrame you will need to be on the CU Virtual Private Network (VPN), even if you are already on the CU network.
+If you already have a VPN client on your machine, you can connect to

 In your web browser, navigate to the CURC EnginFrame instance at https://viz.rc.colorado.edu.

 From the welcome page, select “Views” from the available interfaces (or use this direct link).

 Provide your RC login credentials at the login prompt.
 You will be prompted to use a second authentication factor (e.g., the Duo mobile app) to log in.